dobairoland/ZyEHW/README.md

 # ZyEHW

-ZyEHW is a joint hardware-software project for evolutionary design in the Xilinx Zynq-7000 all programmable (AP) system-on-chip (SoC) platform.
+ZyEHW is a joint hardware-software project for evolutionary design in the Xilinx Zynq-7000 all programmable (AP) system-on-chip (SoC).
 The name ZyEHW is a concatenation of the first two letters of Zynq and the acronym for evolvable hardware (EHW).